-have for about 3 years now, noticed a progressive numbing in my left foot. bottom is totaly numb, toes are almost totally and top and sides are getting there. my brother has a hereditary disease where his feet,legs and hands go numb to where he has trouble walking or picking things up.
+Have had this for about 3 years now, noticed a progressive numbing in my left foot.
+Bottom is totaly numb, toes are almost totally and top and sides are getting there.
+My brother has a hereditary disease where his feet, legs and hands go numb to where he has trouble walking or picking things up.
 Any ideas

 Any back problems?That can effect your toes,feet,balance.
 Also Lyme disease can.
 As I have had both so I know.ask about blood test for B12 B1, Vitamin K, Vitamin D. Strong B vitamins help nerves.google holistic treatment for what your brother has.
 Also diabetics.
 Lack of vitamins can be a big problem.if they check for Lyme disease make sure it is a good lab and western blot,PCR testing since MANY as I was get misdiagnosed.
 Let us know, good luck

 I have these same identical symptoms now for 5-8 years.
 I have many back and nerve issues but my surgeon and neurologist tested and no nerve damage.
 Untreated diabetes can cause neuropathy or nerve pain.
 My particular issue is due to lack of blood circulation due to my type 2 diabetes.
 However so would heart issues.
 I recommend that you see your physician if you can so to give you piece of mind.
 Many, many things can cause this identical issue.
 Good luck with your pain and all the trip to diagnosis.

 Still looking for answers?
 Try searching for what you seek or ask your own question.

 Posted 10 Oct 2009 • 1 answer

 Posted 17 Mar 2011 • 3 answers

 Posted 7 Nov 2014 • 2 answers